raverona/desafios/crawlers/reddit-scrapper/README.md

 To configure it:

-1- Inside the `reddit-scrapper/src/main/resources` folder edit the file `application-telegram.properties` with following properties:
+1- Inside the `reddit-scrapper/src/main/resources` folder edit the file `application.properties` with following properties:
 ```text
 telegram.bot.username=your_bot_name
 telegram.bot.token=your_bot_token